pdgilbert/eg_stm_hal/README.md

 in many places.
 However, the examples should work in other development environments.
 Just the setup may change.)

-The coded in the examples is organized so that the setup for different HALs and hardware is in the first section and the generic application code follows.
+The code in the examples is organized so that the setup for different HALs and hardware is in the first section and the generic application code follows.
 The hope is that this will make clear how to best take advantage of the generic aspect of `embedded-hal`.
 (The setup in many examples, including these, tends to dominate the application code, so the advantage of the HAL is not always so obvious.)
 These examples are divided into two groups.
-The first group if core examples uses only the MCU specific HAL crate and the main crates associated with `embedded-hal`.
+The first group of core examples uses only the MCU specific HAL crate and the main crates associated with `embedded-hal`.
 The second group of additional examples uses additional device driver crates.